-Responses of vegetation (birds and rodents) to livestock exclosure in a semidesert grassland within the Appleton-Whittel Research Ranch, Arizona, USA
+Responses of birds, rodents, and vegetation to livestock exclosure in a semidesert grassland site

 Published source details